-Compared to the previous years, in the programming period 2014-2020 the evaluation of ESI funds is gaining importance.
-This new opportunity results primarily from the principle of Evidence Based Cohesion Policy (results-based cohesion policy), promoted by the European Commission, which is reflected in the wording of the ESI Funds directive.

-Given the amount of funding directed to cohesion policy, this is an attempt of the European Commission to highlight the results which are achieved through the ESI Funds.
-Evaluation is used to prove these results.
+In comparison with the previous years, evaluations of ESI Funds in the programming period 2014-2020 are of greater importance.
+This new opportunity for the position of evaluations follows mainly from the principle of Evidence Based Cohesion Policy advocated by the Commission, which has been reflected also in the text of the regulation for the area of ESI Funds.
+With regard to the amount of funds directed to the cohesion policy, the Commission strives to point out results achieved through ESI Funds.
+And it is these results are proven by evaluations.
 It is also desirable to incorporate evaluations in the management and decision-making processes so that all important decisions are made based on recommendations arisen from evaluations.
 Even so, evaluations should be carried out independently, i.e. with maximum objectivity.
 The results of evaluation activities (obtained information, conclusions, recommendations) are to be used inside the system (implementation articles, decision-makers, etc.) as well as outside (for the professional and general public).

-Evaluations in the area of ESI Funds are carried out at the level of individual programmes and at the level of the Partnership Agreement.
+Evaluations in the area of ESI Funds will be carried out at the level of individual programmes and at the level of the Partnership Agreement.
 Evaluations at the national level will be ensured by the Evaluation Unit of the National Coordination Authority (NCA).
 An Evaluation Plan of the Partnership Agreement was prepared for this purpose, which was approved in February 2015.
 This document is a framework plan of evaluation activities at the level of the Partnership Agreement for the entire programming period.
 The document defines not only a list and basic set-up of planned evaluations but it also includes methodological bases summarised in the MG Evaluations, the manner of preparation and updates to the evaluation plan, the manner of sharing information and evaluation of the evaluation plan, information about platforms involved in evaluation activities, human and financial resources allocated for evaluation activities, etc. The evaluation plan is made flexible so that it can operatively respond to needs associated with the implementation of ESI Funds.
 Updates are expected annually.
 With regard to the expected development of the implementation cycle of ESI Funds, the evaluation activities in the first years will focus on procedural evaluations, verification of relevance of needs and ex post evaluation of the programming period 2007-2013.
 The core of result evaluations lies only after 2016/2017, which also corresponds to the requirements laid down in the Common Provisions Regulation.